-For Angola, the country is encouraged to sustain the delivery of essential health services including malaria case management, during the COVID-19 pandemic.
-Without this, it is estimated by WHO there will be an increase in malaria cases and deaths.
-Under the worst-case scenario, in which there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 15.4% increase in malaria cases, and a 103.7% increase in malaria deaths in Angola.
+For Angola, the country is encouraged to sustain the delivery of essential health services including the planned LLIN and IRS campaigns and malaria case management, during the COVID-19 pandemic.
+Without this, it is estimated by WHO there could be an increase in malaria cases and deaths.
+Under the worst-case scenario, in which there is a 75% reduction in access to effective antimalarial medicines and disruption of the planned LLIN campaign, WHO estimate that there could be a 15.4% increase in malaria cases, and a 103.7% increase in malaria deaths in Angola.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.